PKartikNaidu/Demo/README.md

 # Demo
-it is my first repo
+it is my first repo in git
 hello there